orionanseaweed/latex-template/README.md

 # latex-template

-My go-to LaTeX templates used throughout my undergraduate years at Hanoi University of Science and Technology, Vietnam.
+My go-to LaTeX templates used throughout undergrad years at Hanoi University of Science and Technology, Vietnam.

 This repository includes templates for a thesis, notebook and presentation slides.